For us in local news, Facebook is like a roller coaster ride - Potomac Local

-News For us in local news, Facebook is like a roller coaster ride
+Opinion For us in local news, Facebook is like a roller coaster ride

 You may have missed our Facebook posts over the weekend.